 "Of course, I know him!
 He's famous!" the man had announced boisterously.
 "Right this way, Miss, I'll give you a ride straight to his house by the West Lake."

 The liar was an ugly man, apish and small; not unlike the Canhu monkey-men who inhabited Huangshan, only this one was wearing a suit.

-He directed her to a vehicle, one that to Ayxin, looked to be in bad shape.
-There were two other young men in the large cargo vehicle with him; both appeared shocked that their companion had not only returned - but had brought Ayxin with him.
+He directed her to a vehicle, one that, to Ayxin, looked to be in bad shape.
+Two other young men were in the large cargo vehicle with him; both appeared shocked that their companion had not only returned but had brought Ayxin with him.

 The men said nothing while the monkey-man drove, their faces remaining incredulous as they wantonly gazed at Ayxin.
 Skimming their minds, Ayxin affirmed that Gwen Song possessed very desirable physical traits, as she could taste the lust oozing from the men's brains.